cvc5/AletheInEunoia/README.md

 `assume-push`.
 To simplify parsing, the `define` must come right before the `assume-push`.
 Furthermore, the constants must be named `ctxN` where `N` is an increasing counter.
 The context assumption must be named `context`.
-Each Alethe Class proof starts with:
+Each proof using the Alethe calculus starts with:
 ```clojure
 (define ctx0 () true)
 (assume context ctx0)